ably/specification/specifications/features.md

   - `(TM2g)` `name` string
   - `(TM2d)` `data` string, buffer or JSON-encodable object or array
   - `(TM2e)` `encoding` string
   - `(TM2i)` `extras` JSON-encodable object, used to contain any arbitrary key value pairs which may also contain other primitive JSON types, JSON-encodable objects or JSON-encodable arrays.
-The extras field is provided to contain message metadata and/or ancillary payloads in support of specific functionality, e.g. push.
-Each of these supported extensions is documented separately; for 1.1 the only supported extension is `push`, via the `extras.push` member.
+The `extras` field is provided to contain message metadata and/or ancillary payloads in support of specific functionality, e.g. push.
+Each of these supported extensions is documented separately; for 1.1 the only supported extension is `push`, via the `extras.push` member; 1.2 adds the `delta` extension which is of type `DeltaExtras`.
 The processing of any other members is undefined
   - `(TM2f)` `timestamp` time in milliseconds since epoch.
 If a message received from Ably does not contain a `timestamp`, it should be set to the `timestamp` of the encapsulating `ProtocolMessage`
 - `(TM3)` `fromEncoded` and `fromEncodedArray` are alternative constructors that take an (already deserialized) `Message`-like object (or array of such objects), and optionally a `channelOptions`, and return a `Message` (or array of such `Messages`) that's decoded and decrypted as specified in `RSL6`, using the cipher in the `channelOptions` if the message is encrypted, with any residual transforms (ones that the library cannot decode or decrypt) left in the `encoding` property per `RSL6b`.
 This is intended for users receiving messages other than from a REST or Realtime channel (for example, from a queue), to avoid them having to parse the `encoding` string themselves.